-Preparation of planks for the starting row when needed: To avoid very narrow pieces at finish wall, measure the distance between the starting wall to the finish wall, then divide this number by the width of the flooring planks.
+To avoid very narrow pieces at finish wall; measure the distance between the starting wall to the finish wall, then divide this number by the width of the flooring planks.
 The fraction is the width of the last plank.

-E.g. for an 12' room:
+E.g. for a 12' room: